 How GCIC has helped

 Cletus says the Ghana Climate and Innovation Centre (GCIC) has been of immense help to him in his entrepreneurial journey.
 He says it has provided him with the needed business training he needs to help him build his business sustainably.
-Again, the organisation has also assisted him financially to purchase some machines for processing materials for the soilless system.
-Had it not been the GCIC, Cletus says, he wouldn’t be where he is today.
+Again, the organization has also assisted him financially to purchase some machines for processing the materials for the soilless system.
+Had it not been the GCIC, Cletus says, he won’t be where he is today.

 How education has helped

 For Cletus, his educational background couldn’t have helped him better.
-For someone who studied agriculture, both in senior high school and university, it has given him the needed knowledge to thrive in this field.
+For someone who studied agriculture both in senior high school and the university, it has given him the needed knowledge he needs to thrive in this field.

-Cletus adds that he never regrets the choice he made, even though his father has never agreed with him on choice of profession for life.
+Cletus adds that he never regrets the choice he made in life, even though, his father has never agreed with him on the choice of profession in life.

-Cletus says if government extends more focus on agriculture and invests in it, many youths will be interested in joining the sector to turn around the country’s fortunes.
-He urges government to come out with policies that help agri-business startups.
-Again, he says there should be more investment for research in agriculture to help entrepreneurs make the right decision when investing in the sector.
+Cletus says if the government extends more focus on agriculture and invest in it, many youths will be interested in joining the sector to turn the fortunes of the country.
+He urges the government to come out with policies to help agri-business startups.
+Again, he says, there should be more investment in research in agriculture to help entrepreneurs make the right decision when investing in the sector.

 “Business is not cut out for everyone.
-But if your instincts tell you that is what you are meant for, then you have to go for it.
-But there are lot of challenges along the line, and you must be very tough to overcome them.
+But if your instincts tell you that is what you are meant for then you have to go for it.
+But there are a lot of challenges along the line and you must be very tough to overcome.
 Learn to start small and don’t think about flying from the beginning.
 Start small and grow; show the needed commitment and you will succeed.
-Furthermore, some youths think agriculture is for the uneducated…which is a wrong perception.”
+Furthermore, some youths think agriculture is for the uneducated.
+It is a wrong perception.”